Hong Kong's golfers gird up for battle as housing policy threatens famed course

 The Development Bureau, responsible for land use planning, was persistent in the reclamation, the person added, worried that any change of stance would signal weakness and make future land reclaiming more difficult.

-Lee's office, responding to Reuters, said it does not comment on "speculative questions", reiterating his previous remarks that the matter should be dealt with according to statutory procedures, and that they will consider the final decisions and suggestions made by the Town Planning Board.
+Lee's office, responding to Reuters, said it does not comment on "speculative questions".
+It reiterated his previous remarks that the matter should be dealt with according to statutory procedures, and that they will consider the final decisions and suggestions made by the Town Planning Board.

-The Development Bureau said in its response it is obliged to take forward land supply projects as "vigorously" as it can to address the acute housing problem, adding the housing development within the Fanling golf course is one of the important sources of public housing supply within the next 10 years.
+Regarding the judicial review application, the bureau said it will not affect the government taking back the 32 hectares on Sept.
+1, nor affect the statutory planning procedures.

 In a controversial move, however, the government in June recategorised the site as "undetermined" from "residential", saying more time was needed to conduct an environmental impact assessment.